lkesteloot/unsong/unsong.md

 Ladies, gentlemen, Mr. Secretary-General.
 I have no enemies in this room.
 We have always been comrades in spirit.
 Now we are comrades in name as well.
 For this, I thank you.”

 When Thamiel had finished speaking, he lingered for a moment at the podium, almost as if daring anyone to object.
 No one objected.
 His second head remained locked in its silent scream.
 Smoke twirled around him like buzzing flies, and his skin seemed rough with cancerous growths in the dim light of the chamber.
 But it wasn’t just fear that kept the ambassadors quiet.
-These were diplomats— that is, liars—and for just a moment they saw themselves as they were and paid obeisance to the Prince of Lies.
+These were diplomats—that is, liars—and for just a moment they saw themselves as they were and paid obeisance to the Prince of Lies.

 A sudden gust of scalding wind arose seemingly from nowhere, knocked two of the delegates apart from each other, scattered their nametags.
 A puff of brimstone in the middle, which cleared as quickly as it had arrived.